inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

 3.  if the latest 'diet intake' reading is 'free fluids',  or if the latest 'fluid intake' reading is 'oral fluids', then label patient as 'free fluids'.
 Bed to be blue filled.
 4. if the latest 'diet intake' reading is 'clear fluids' then label patient as 'clear fluids'.
 Bed to be yellow filled.
 5. if the latest 'diet intake' reading is 'enteral (NG/PEG etc.)' or 'parenteral (TPN)' then label patient as 'enteral/parenteral feeding'.
 Bed to be violet filled.
-6. if the latest 'fluid intake' reading is 'NBM' then label patient as 'NBM'.
+6. if the latest 'fluid intake' or 'diet intake' reading is 'NBM' then label patient as 'NBM'.
 Bed to be red filled.
-7.  if the latest 'diet intake' reading is 'fluid restriction' or 'other' then label patient as 'other'.
-Bed to be lightgrey filled.
+7.  if the latest 'diet intake' reading is 'other' then label patient as 'other'.
+Bed to be light grey filled.
-9.  if neither 'diet intake' or 'fluid intake' has not been completed since 00:00 today, then label patient as 'missing'.
+9.  if both 'diet intake' AND 'fluid intake' flowsheets have been completed since 00:00 today, then label patient as 'missing'.
 Bed to be red hashed outline and no fill.
+   Secondary eating and drinking labelling
+10.  in addition to the above labelling, if the latest 'fluid intake' reading is 'IV ongoing' then also label patient as 'IV ongoing'.
+Note this means that some patients who have 'IV ongoing' will have two labels, a primary label as per steps 1-9 and and a potential secondary label for example if the patient is on an IV and also drinking fluids.
+We need to denote this somehow on the floorplan as well.
+Bed is filled with the primary label as above with an outline denoting IV- blue outline?
-10.  if none of the rules matched then label the patient as 'fallthrough'
+11.   if none of the rules matched then label the patient as 'fallthrough'
-11.
-1. if the latest 'fluid intake' reading is 'IV ongoing' then label patient as 'IV ongoing'

-3.

   *n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
 This is explained to user in ? button.*

-DIET INTAKE FLOORPLAN

-5. if the latest 'diet intake' reading is 'NBM' then label patient as 'NBM' 6.

   *n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
 This is explained to user in ? button.*

 MOBILISATION ACHIEVED FLOORPLAN

 1. if the latest 'mobilisation achieved' reading is 0, 1, 2 or 3 then label patient as 'in bed'